harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-concepts.md

 ## Rolling deployment

-With a rolling deployment, all nodes within a single environment are in a series replaced one-by-one or in N batches (as defined by a window size) with a new service/artifact version.
+With a rolling deployment, all nodes within a single environment are replaced one-by-one serially, or in N batches (as defined by a window size) with a new service/artifact version.

 ![](../cd-deployments-category/static/deployment-concepts-00.png)